maflcko/b-c-gui-translations-review/reviews/gl_ES.md

         <source>Choose the address to receive coins with</source>
         <translation>Selecciona o enderezo do que recibir moedas</translation>

 YES
-The translation is slightly off in meaning and structure.
-The source implies choosing the address with which to receive coins (i.e., the address used for receiving), but the Spanish translation "Selecciona o enderezo do que recibir moedas" literally reads as "Select the address of which to receive coins," which is a bit unclear and unnatural in Galician.
+The translation is understandable but inaccurate.
+The phrase "Selecciona o enderezo do que recibir moedas" literally means "Select the address from which to receive coins," which implies the address is the sender, not the receiver.
+The correct translation should convey "the address with which to receive coins" or "the address where coins are to be received."

-A better translation would be:
+Correct translation:
+Selecciona o enderezo co que recibir moedas or
-"Selecciona o enderezo para recibir moedas"
+Selecciona o enderezo no que recibir moedas
-which means "Select the address to receive coins with."
 ```

 ```
         <source>Wallet to be encrypted</source>
         <translation>Carteira para ser encriptada</translation>

 YES
-The term "Carteira" is Portuguese, not Galician (gl_ES).
-The Galician word for "wallet" is "Cartera".
-Also, "encriptada" is not the most appropriate Galician term; "cifrada" is commonly used for "encrypted" in Galician.
-The phrase should be:
+The word "carteira" is incorrect in Galician; it is a Portuguese word.
+The correct Galician term for "wallet" in this context is "moedeiro".
+Additionally, "encriptada" is acceptable, but "cifrada" is more standard in Galician when referring to cryptographic encryption.

+Correct translation:
-"Cartera para ser cifrada"
+Moedeiro para ser cifrado
 ```

 ```
         <source>Wallet encryption failed</source>
         <translation>Error na Encriptación da carteira </translation>

 YES
-The translation mixes English and Galician incorrectly and contains unnecessary capitalization and spacing.
-"Encriptación" should be "encriptación" (lowercase) and "Error na Encriptación da carteira " has an extra trailing space.
-Also, "encriptación" is acceptable, but "cifrado" is more commonly used in Galician for encryption.
+There are several issues:
+1. "na" should be "na" (Galician for "in the"), but it's not idiomatic in this context.
+The preposition is unnecessary.
+2. "Encriptación" is an accepted form, but "Cifrado" (encryption) is more common and preferred in technical Galician contexts.
+3. There is an extra space at the end of the translation.

 Correct translation:
-Error na encriptación da carteira
+Erro na cifrado da carteira
 ```

 ```